 Loss or theft of a Jesuit issued iPad must be reported to the Office of Educational Technology within 24 hours or the first school day after incident.
 Students are responsible for the cost of replacing a lost or stolen iPad.

 What happens if my son forgets to bring his iPad to school?

-Loaner iPads will be available to rent for $5 a day through the Information Commons.
+Loaner iPads will be available to rent for $5 a day at the Office of Educational Technology (B108).